siddharthalal/Application-of-classification-models/README.md

 capital-loss
 education-num

-We can try training the model only on the important features and see how it impacts the accuracy score
+We can try training the model only on the important features and see how it impacts the accuracy score:

 ```python
 X_important_train = sfm.transform(X_train)